dickmao/nnhackernews/README.in.rst

 Gnus will only show followup comments for threads you read, so be selective.
 If you accidentally read a thread, or decide the thread is uninteresting, you may ``C-k`` it to prevent Gnus from showing followups.
 Use ``C-k`` liberally.

 When finished, "catch-up" via ``c`` to flush the unread threads.
-Gnus will not show followups for them.
+Gnus will not show comments for them.

 Create a post via ``a``.